ugo-rodriguez/IcoConvNet/README.md

 in data.py :

 - getitem : getitem allows to extract information of each subject.
 1 subject is 1 brain with 2 hemispheres (left and right).
+In this case, Each hemisphere has 3 features (eacsf, sa, thickness).
+You need maybe to change for your own data and your own features.
 The ouputs of getitem are 'verts', 'faces', 'vertex_features', 'face_features' tensors for each hemisphere, 'demographics' tensor and 'Y' for the class.
+You can maybe change the output if you don't need to load like 2 3D Objects for each subject.

+in net.py :

+- train_step / val_step / test_step / forward / init / get_features : if you don't load 2 3D Objects for each subject, you need to change some lines and remove 1 path (left or right path) to be sure that this code works with your data.

+What is see_checkpoint.py ?

+This python file is just to read 1 saved checkpoint to see again the classification report.